Middle School Curriculum Guide

 SIXTH-GRADE VOCAL MUSIC

 Members of the Sixth-Grade Chorus take on more challenging two and three-part music.
-Meeting both in small groups and as a larger ensemble, students learn challenging repertoire in several languages and musical styles, such as folk, pop, Broadway, and classical music.
-They sing two major concerts each year, in addition to shorter performances within and around the school community.
+Meeting both in small groups and as a larger ensemble, students learn repertoire in several languages and musical styles, such as folk, pop, Broadway, and classical music.
+Members of the Sixth-Grade Chorus are expected to perform in two major concerts, scheduled in December and May of each school year.
 Students are evaluated based on their participation and overall performance.

 SEVENTH AND EIGHTH-GRADE MUSIC ELECTIVES

-In Concert Band, students with prior instrumental knowledge on wind or percussion instruments will work as a dedicated ensemble to explore and perform music from a variety of styles and genres, including, but not limited to, contemporary music, film music, pop music, and traditional band repertoire.
-Band members practice important 21st century skills, such as working as a team member and collaborating with their peers as they approach new challenges, along with expanding musical knowledge and developing proficiency on their chosen instrument!
-Students will have opportunities to perform at formal and informal concerts throughout the school year.
+In Concert Band, students with prior knowledge on wind or percussion instruments will work as a dedicated ensemble to explore and perform music from a variety of styles and genres, including, but not limited to, contemporary music, film music, pop music, and traditional band repertoire.
+Band members practice important 21st century skills, such as working as a team and collaborating with their peers as they approach new challenges, along with expanding their musical knowledge and developing proficiency on their chosen instrument!
+Members of the Concert Band are expected to perform in two major concerts, scheduled in December and May of each school year, along with other informal performances throughout the year.
 Those who participate in Concert Band are eligible to participate in Middle School Jazz Band.
 Participation in the private lesson program is strongly recommended.